 Sports

-The most often played sport is soccer, basketball and athletics are also rather popular.
+The most often played sports are soccer, basketball, and athletics, which are also rather popular.
 On a continental level, the national soccer team has become somewhat well-known.
 Still, a lack of infrastructure and funding has hampered sports' growth in the nation.
 Projects aiming at enhancing facilities and supporting sports at all levels are in progress.